-Contrary to what some might believe, there’s a difference between a prepaid carrier and a no-contract plan.
-Both plans are the sort of service you can sign up for that typically run month to month, but the no-contract options tend to offer more value for your money.
+To be clear, there’s a difference between a prepaid plan and a no-contract plan.
+Both are the sort of service you can sign up for that typically run month to month, but the no-contract options tend to offer more value for your money.
 Namely, you get more data or extra perks for roughly the same price as a prepaid plan.

 Another pain point for some is whether a carrier will perform a credit check prior to service.
-The prepaid route should never run your credit but the no-contract options may sometimes do so, particularly if you’re financing a device.
+The prepaid route should never run your credit, but no-contract options may sometimes do so, particularly if you’re financing a device.

-Indeed, there are also the notion of equipment installation agreements to contend with; you may be splitting the cost of your phone up over a period of say, two years.
+There is also the concept of equipment installation agreements.
+You may be splitting the cost of your phone up over a period of say, two years.
 Alas, you might not be able to walk completely away from your service provider without some sort of payoff or fee.